snuzy/make/src/readme.txt

 == Changelog ==

+= 1.9.22 - January 8 2019 =
+* Bugfix: Gutenberg compatibility code was returning fatal error when used in combination with some plugins.

 = 1.9.21 - December 18 2018 =
 * Bugfix: Toggle between Make builder and Gutenberg editing experience was showing when Gutenberg was not available.